Joseph Godber

-Joseph Bradshaw Godber, Baron Godber of Willington, PC (17 March 1914 – 25 August 1980) was a British Conservative Party politician and cabinet minister.
+Joseph Bradshaw Godber, Baron Godber of Willington, PC (17 March 1914 – 25 August 1980) was a British Conservative Party politician.
+He was the Member of Parliament for Grantham from 1951 to 1979 and held ministerial posts in the governments of Harold Macmillan, Alec Douglas-Home, and Edward Heath.

 Background

-Godber was educated at Bedford School, between 1922 and 1931, and became a nurseryman.
+Godber was born in Bedford.
+He was educated at Bedford School, between 1922 and 1931, and became a nurseryman.
 He became chairman of the county glasshouse section of the National Farmers Union and of the publicity and parliamentary committee.
 He was a member of the Tomato and Cucumber Marketing Board.